 - Being high on water-content, mushrooms need some space to help evaporate all that extra moisture.
 Spread them apart and keep some space between them to get a better brown.
 Keeping them close with all that released moisture will only make them steam and not sauté.

 - Sautéing mushrooms with a good fat like butter shall help better.
 So instead of plain vegetable oil, you can also use butter or olive oil.
 Mushrooms lose water and soak up the high fatty oil and absorb the flavour as well.

 - Salt, as we all know, helps release water from anything it comes in contact with.
 With all that water, it is difficult to brown the mushrooms.
 Therefore, add salt towards the end when the excess water has already evaporated.

 This can be a meal by itself.
 Every morsel is full of flavour and umami plus you have sautéed mushrooms as a vegetable.

-Mushroom rice can be easily stored in the refrigerator in an air-tight container for up to 4 days.
+You can store Mushroom rice can in the refrigerator in an air-tight container for up to 4 days.
 Any recipe with cooked onions and garlic tends to go bad over time and should be consumed soon.

 Other rice recipes

 - 1 cup long-grain basmati rice (ref note 1)